+This easy long cardigan is very minimalistic and streamlined –perfect for the busty girl.
+I have used tulle in the back to add a bit of drama but it is completely optional and you could use the same knit fabric to make the project even simpler.
 This is a super easy project.
-You’ll see that there isn’t a long tutorial because the design and construction are so simple.
-This cardigan is very minimalistic and streamlined –perfect for the busty girl.
-I have used tulle in the back to add a bit of drama but it is completely optional and you could use the same knit fabric to make the project even simpler.
+You'll see that there isn't a long tutorial because the design and construction are so simple.

 Key Features of the Easy Long Cardigan:

 - Mid-calf but can be lengthened or shortened